Chris Rock made Black people the butt of his jokes in his lazy special | Nadine White

 It is telling that, despite being slapped by Will after making fun of Jada’s alopecia, Rock saw fit to take aim at Jada once again.
 It is as though he couldn’t help himself.
 It reeks of misogynoir.
 Does Rock have a problem with a Black woman who has sexual agency?

 Perhaps he does.
-After all, his assessment of the Kardashians – a rich, white family who exemplify sexual agency – was a glowing one.
+After all, his assessment of the Kardashians – a rich, white family who exemplifies sexual agency – was a glowing one.

 “The Kardashians are inclusive.
 They love Black people more than Black people love Black people,” Rock said, suggesting that the family takes in all sorts of characters as long as they meet the “Black” criteria such as his one-time collaborator Kanye West, whom he branded a “bipolar rapper”, “crackhead basketball player” Lamar Odom.

-Something about those jokes grates on the spirit, in the context of Black people being more likely to experience chronic mental health conditions due to factors including racial trauma, poverty and inadequate healthcare.
+Something about those jokes grate on the spirit, in the context of drug addiction issues within Black communities and Black people being more likely to experience chronic mental health conditions due to factors including racial trauma, poverty and inadequate healthcare.
 The same is true in the UK.
-Maybe Rock is insulated from that specific reality because he’s rich – but it’s something that millions of people grapple with.
+Maybe Rock is insulated from that specific reality because he’s rich and a part of the establishment that he’s now hesitant to critique – but it’s something that millions of people grapple with.

 I didn’t laugh at any of Rock’s special because I found much of it lazy and lacking in empathy for Black people.
 The special was a missed opportunity to deliver some clever comedy which I believe he’s capable of doing.
 And I say this as something who has enjoyed aspects of other his previous projects including Everybody Hates Chris, Death At A Funeral and the Madagascar film series.